ylyu1/Bike-Sales-Analysis/README.md

 In this project, we want to build an excel dashboard to analyze the information of customers who are buying or not buying bikes from a company.

 ## **Data source**
-The data source is a csv file that has information on customers' gender, income, commute distance, education, occupation, etc.
+The data source is a csv file that has information on gender, income, commute distance, education, occupation, etc.
 <img src="https://user-images.githubusercontent.com/103335114/202567965-a50ac20e-978e-42c8-b5e8-064b9707a60d.png" width=100% height=100%>

 ## **Data cleaning in excel**